North Dakota Court Records

 To obtain access to criminal court records in person, the following steps must be taken:

 Locate or confirm the court that decided the case and its judicial district.
 This is important because the criminal court record is generated and maintained by the court clerk.
 For information on identifying the court, visit North Dakota court locations.
-The requestor must submit a written request for the criminal court record requested to the court’s clerk.
+The requester must submit a written request for the criminal court record to the court’s clerk.
 In addition, the written request must contain sufficient information to enable the clerk to find the case without extensive research.
-Information can be:
+Information may be:

 - Case number